Receiving a Better Wi-Fi Signal

 Finding Wi-Fi Networks

-Finding Wi-Fi networks can be a challenge.
+Finding good-performing Wi-Fi networks can be a challenge.
 Here's some guidance on where to look.

 Campground & Marina Wi-Fi

-Although you would think that a campground or marina that advertises “Free Wi-Fi!” as prominently as it does 50A power hook-ups would have worthwhile service, you may not find that to always be true for the reasons explained above.
+Although you would think that a campground or marina that advertises “Free Wi-Fi!” as prominently as it does 50amp power hook-ups would have worthwhile service, you may not find that is always true for the reasons explained above.

 Some locations have outsourced the chore of providing Wi-Fi to a commercial provider, like Tengo Internet, onSpot, or GoZone who manage the bandwidth and network.
 Sometimes they charge extra for service, cap how much data you can use, or limit how many devices you can connect at once.

-Professionally managed Wi-Fi connections should in theory end up being faster and more reliable than a DIY network managed by the campground or marina.
+These professionally managed Wi-Fi connections should in theory end up being faster and more reliable than a DIY network managed by the campground or marina.
 Unfortunately, that’s a theory that doesn’t always manifest into reality, but generally, the professional third-party providers offer a consistent experience that may be worth paying for.

 The Wi-Fi Worthiness Test